Contents area

 Possible impacts

-• Falling trees or entire groups of trees or sections of forest as well as electricity pylons and poles
+• Trees, entire groups of trees or sections of forest as well as electricity pylons/poles may be blown over

-• Road, rail, water and air traffic disrupted or at a standstill
+• Road, rail, water and air travel may be disrupted or come to a complete standstill

-• High waves on lakes, which wash over the banks or shores
+• High waves may break over the banks of lakes

 Description of measurement and prognostic values